Frank Edwin Egler: Academic and research career

 Syracuse Forestry lured Egler back as a professor.
 His independence of mind combined with disruptions caused by World War Two resulted in his losing that position.
-At the war's end, Egler purchased his parents’ Connecticut estate and decided to settle there to become an independent researcher and scholar.
+At the war's end, Egler purchased his parents' Connecticut estate and decided to settle there to become an independent researcher and scholar.
 He used the proceeds of a family trust fund for support, supplementing it by grants and consulting fees.

 Although soured on academics by his experience at Syracuse Forestry, Egler missed having students.
 He taught occasionally in colleges and universities.
 When he began his experiments with herbicides, he realized that he needed the prestige that an academic position had once given him.
-From 1951-1955, he was a research associate at the American Museum of Natural History in New York City.
-His outspokenness on the over-use of herbicides in rights-of-way led to his being asked to resign that position just before the Museum's Department of Conservation and General Ecology was disbanded.
+From 1951 to 1955, he was a research associate at the American Museum of Natural History in New York City.
+His outspokenness on the over-use of herbicides in rights-of-way led to his being asked to resign that position just before the museum's Department of Conservation and General Ecology was disbanded.
 He rebounded from that setback when he was named a Guggenheim Fellow, also in 1955.

 Egler was a prolific writer and a prescient scientist.
-His 1942 paper, “Vegetation as an Object of Study,” was among the first to attempt to apply the logic of philosophy to ecology.
+His 1942 paper, "Vegetation as an Object of Study," was among the first to attempt to apply the logic of philosophy to ecology.
 The same year, and more than a decade before Charles Elton's influential 1958 book on the subject, he published on invasion ecology.
 His 1947 study of Hawaiian vegetation is one of three papers credited with helping to finally bring down the Clementsian paradigm that so dominated American ecology to that time (McIntosh, p.
 134; Simberloff, p 16).
-Egler's entertainingly written 1951 “Commentary” on American plant ecology anticipated some of the ideas of science historian and philosopher Thomas S. Kuhn.
+Egler's entertainingly written 1951 "Commentary" on American plant ecology anticipated some of the ideas of science historian and philosopher Thomas S. Kuhn.
 His research with herbicides was one of the earliest attempts to experimentally test a hypothesis in plant ecology.
 Along with his numerous descriptive studies of vegetation, his work with herbicides helped Egler demonstrate that succession did not always go through the regular stages that Frederic E. Clements had proposed, but was as often determined by the composition of seeds present after a disturbance.
-This was Egler's “Initial Floristics” model.
+This was Egler's "Initial Floristics" model.

 Early conservationist

 Throughout his career, Egler was active in conservation work.
-He was a charter member of the Ecologists’ Union and on the Board of Governors when it became The Nature Conservancy.
+He was a charter member of the Ecologists' Union and on the Board of Governors when it became The Nature Conservancy.
 An interesting aside is that the Nature Conservancy may well have become the world's most successful environmental organization because Egler was forced out of his Museum position.